faddaful/pinterest-data-pipeline388/README.md

 - Modify the python script  and add a post_data_to_api function.
 - Check the data is been consumed in your s3 bucket.
 You should see a topics folder with your topics name and the corresponding data respectively.

+## Batch Data processing in Databricks
+### Setup Databricks account
+In order for us to clean and query the batch data, we need to read the data from the s3 bucket into databricks.
+- Mout your s3 bucket to the databricks account
+- Read in the data from the Delta table, located at '''< dbfs:/user/hive/warehouse/authentication_credentials >'''
+- Read in the json files from the s3 bucket and convert to dataframe.
+Create 3 dataframes for the 3 topics in the s3 bucket.
+If all works well. start clening the data.
+All done at this stage.

+## Looking Ahead...Orchestrate Databricks Workflow on AWS MWAA (Managed Workflow for Apache Airflow)